anowell/quasar/README.md

 - Can Quasar achieve a level of abstractions that feel comparable to modern Javascript frameworks?
 (May add some macros to rival the declarative syntax of some other frameworks.)
 - What might it look like to have "isomorphic" rust, where the same rendering code can run both client and server side?
-- How can I leverage the type system to achieve ? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)
+- How can I leverage the type system to achieve more flexible and/or more robust frontend development? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)

 Admittedly Quasar is absent any perf goals at this time.
 Quasar also lacks a clear vision for why Quasar would be "better than X", so I'll probably ask myself "what problem is Quasar really solving?" multiple times throughout this experimentation.